martinctl/volumerender-optimized/README.md

 | `v3_parallel` | `hand-optimized` | `scipy` | `concurrent-futures` |
 | `v4_parallel` | `hand-optimized` | `scipy` | `multiprocessing` |

-The parallel versions use `8` cores by defautl, one again, you can modify this value going through the code.
+The parallel versions use `8` cores by default, once again, you can modify this value going through the code.

 ## Unit-testing
 So as to ensure that our optimized functions produced the same result as the original ones, we designed a unit-test called `compare_data` in the file `perfbench.py`.
 This function uses the original data given by P. Mocz and asserts that all found results are equal.